-When Thomas Zubar lost his job at a software company, he didn’t go out and drown his sorrows with a few pints of beer.
-Instead, he decided to make the beer himself.
-Out of the unfortunate career event, Demented Brewing Company was born, an idea that had been in the back of Zubar’s head for awhile.
+When Thomas Zubar lost his job at a software company, he didn’t go to a bar and drown his sorrows with a few pints of beer.
+Instead, he made the beer himself.
+As a result, Demented Brewing Company was born, an idea that had been in the back of Zubar’s head for awhile.

 “I was juggling working full-time and building the brewery,” he said while drinking one of his beers.
 “Then when I got laid off I was like, ‘Well, looks like I’m doing this 100 percent of the time.'”